Last Updated: Jan 23, 2018

-In this introduction we take a look at the basic things you need to know if you want to gain muscle mass and ACTUALLY get results as a skinny newbie as opposed to spending the next few months or even years spinning your wheels and getting average results because you didn't implement the right knowledge and strategies.
+In this introduction we take a look at the basic things you need to know if you want to gain muscle mass and actually get great, life-changing results as a skinny newbie as opposed to spending the next few months or even years spinning your wheels and getting average results because you didn't implement the right knowledge and strategies.

 Keep in mind that this is just a brief overview of the muscle building process, and that the rest of our website will cover all these points and everything else you need to know in more detail.
 If you're just starting out then this will get you going on the right track.

 We will divide this introduction of how to gain muscle mass in two halves, weight training and nutrition.
 To build muscle you must have both, proper weight training and a solid nutrition plan too.
 You can't expect to see any decent results by just doing weight training for instance, and forgetting about your diet.
 You need both pieces of the puzzle.

 The following four pieces of advice are a good starting place to learn how to perform proper workouts that will stimulate muscle gains:

 For the best muscle-building results in the gym it's critical you focus most if not all your energy on the big compound exercises instead of more targeted exercises.

 Compound exercises are the tougher lifts that stimulate multiple muscle groups at the same time and include squats, deadlifts, lunges, bench and shoulder presses, chin/pull ups, rows, dips, etc.